freedbygrace/Invoke-PSThread/README.md

 ### -WaitForAvailableRunspace

-If there are no more available runspaces, the function will wait to submit any additional jobs to teh runspace pool as runspaces become available.
+If there are no more available runspaces, the function will wait to submit any additional jobs to the runspace pool as runspaces become available.
 This will drastically increase the time it takes to process the runspace pool.

 ```yaml